Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/Week01_SetUpEnvAndHelloWorld/README.md

     - Linux:
         1. Open a Linux terminal session.
 The instructions for opening this session depend on your distribution and version of Linux.
 Check the online documentation for your Linux distribution for instructions on how to open a terminal session.
 - Check if conda is already installed by typing `conda --version` in terminal and pressing enter.
-- If the output says conda and a version number, e.g. `conda 4.12.0`, skip to installing VSCode.
+- If the output says conda and a version number, e.g. `conda 4.12.0`, submit a screenshot of this to the courseworks assignment and skip to installing VSCode.
 - If you get an error message, install miniconda as follows.

 #### Installing Miniconda